xiaolongbaoxx/MedFineSAM/README.md

 ## Acknowledgement

 We appreciate the developers of [Segment Anything Model](https://github.com/facebookresearch/segment-anything).
-The code of DAPSAM is built upon [DAPSAM](https://github.com/wkklavis/DAPSAM), and we express our gratitude to these projects.
+The code of MedFineSAM is built upon [DAPSAM](https://github.com/wkklavis/DAPSAM), and we express our gratitude to these projects.